 Everything connected for me with that realization.
 There is something incredibly unique about Berlin compared to other capitals.
-What makes this city special is it’s underground culture.
+What makes this city special is its underground culture.
 Berlin’s Techno Scene differs from other Night Life cities for many reasons.
 This is not escapism as some may assume.
-Berlin’s famous clubs are places where people can find themselves, free of judgement, free to discover who they are and stop hiding behind a conformist mask.
+Berlin’s famous clubs are places where people can find themselves, free of judgment, free to discover who they are and stop hiding behind a conformist mask.”

 The first layer must define the kind of energy that the painting will reflect.
-Here I take in the general vibe of the music and especially the rhythm.
-At this point the creative process is rather calculated as I choose the color combination.
+Here she takes in the general vibe of the music, especially the rhythm, and chooses the color combination.

 The second layer, the main colors and forms, arise out of the “body” of the music.
-After the colors are chosen and the main shapes are on the canvas, I immerse myself into the music and let my hand dance.
-I want the energy to flow from the sound system, into my ears, into my hand, and onto the canvas in an unguided and unfiltered way.
+After the colors are chosen and the main shapes are on the canvas, she tunes herself in into the music and lets her hand dance.
+The energy flows from the sound system, into her ears, into her hand, and onto the canvas in an intuitive and unfiltered way.

-All the sound variations, percussion, and melodic flow and take me on a journey.
-The energy urges me to move.
+All the sound variations, percussions and the melodic flow take her on a journey.
+The energy urges her to move.
 Every four beats there’s a new path that flows into another.
-As a dancer, I express what I hear using the movement of my body.
-As a painter, I am able to bring the rhythm and energy through my hand onto the canvas.
+As a dancer, she expresses what she hears using the movement of her body.
+As a painter, she’s able to bring the rhythm and energy through her hand onto the canvas.

-In the third layer of the creation process, the high notes and the bass must give the painting it’s depth and contrast.
+In the third layer of the creation process, the high notes and the bass must give the painting its depth and contrast.
 The bass gives a set its power and its depth; it wraps everything together.
-The bass is the dark grey, blue, or black.
+The bass is the dark gray, blue, or black color.
 The high notes accent the bass in clear bright colors, which land in fierce strokes.

-The whole creation captures within it the subjective experience of the artist, as well as the objective surroundings that enable me to be inspired.
-In my expression I am bringing forth the innate spirit of the city.
+The whole creation captures within it the subjective experience of the artist, as well as the objective surroundings that enable her to be inspired.
+In her expression she is bringing forth the innate spirit of Berlin city.